For those of you wanting to know a little more about why / how I became vegan, here’s my story….

 From Veggie to Vegan

 I spent a year vegetarian, which was extremely easy for me.
 Although I ate a fair amount of meat before, I didn’t actually like a lot of it.
 I was pretty much limited to bacon and sausages along with the very occasional steak or chicken wings if at a restaurant.
 The only meat I was really bothered about was bacon, and everyone tells you bacon is the hardest to give up, so I was worried at first that bacon would get the better of me!
 However, this fortunately was not the case and it was actually very easy to give it up.
-In fact, the smell of bacon cooking now makes me feel kinda queasy.

 During that year, I was 90% vegan anyway as I enjoy eating fruit and vegetables, wasn’t drinking milk and mostly stayed away from sweet snacks as I don’t have a very sweet tooth!
 I wasn’t buying cheese, but was still eating cheese when out for dinner as EVERY freakin’ veggie option always comes loaded with some kind of cheese!